-Spam usually causes a lot of troubles to any website, no matter it based on WordPress, Joomla!, Magento or some other forum platform.
+Spam protection usually causes a lot of troubles to any website, no matter it based on WordPress, Joomla!, Magento or some other forum platform.
 Applying security measurements partially guarantees that the website will not be hacked.
-Of course spam protection is not just about the installation of a particular plugin, but it also keeping the application and its extensions always up-to-date.
+Of course wordpress spam protection is not just about the installation of a particular plugin, but it also keeping the application and its extensions always up-to-date.

 - Make sure website and its plugins are updated.